 At the beginning of the 1990s, she developed a new concept for the event area at the Art and Exhibition Hall of the Federal Republic of Germany in Bonn and subsequently was appointed director of this department where she continued to organise conferences (e.g. The Future of our Senses), short operas and experimental music performances.

 From 1995 to 2015, she was Professor of Gender and Design and Design Research at the Koeln International School of Design.
 It was the first design professorship to explicitly include “Gender” in the title.
 From 2000 to 2006, together with Michael Erlhoff, she organised the St. Moritz Design Summit.

 In 2013 she co-founded the international Gender Design Network/iGDN in New York (together with Simone Douglas).
-Since then, she has been the chair of iGDN Germany.
+Until 2022 she was the chair of iGDN Germany.
 Together with Michael Erlhoff, in 2017, she initiated the iphiGenia Gender Design Award/iGDA and, since then, has also been a member of the iGDA jury.

 She is a founding member of the German Association for Design Theory and Research, a supervisor for design-related PhD projects and a frequent guest lecturer and workshop host at international universities (e.g. Tokyo, Nagoya, Fukuoka, Hangzhou, Shanghai, Taipei, Hong Kong and New York).

 She has written and edited many books and essays on design and gender-related subjects.

 - Board of International Research in Design/BIRD at Birkhäuser publisher (Basle/Berlin)

 - Board of the Friends of the Library of Art and Museums, Cologne

 - Council for Gender Equity of the German Design Club (Co-Chair)